 17 – Dr Hans Reinhardt – The Black Hole

 Maximilian Schell plays the role of the mad scientist in Disney’s The Black Hole.
 This film was an attempt by Disney to cash in on the success of Star Wars.
 They finally found the solution to that, now didn’t they?
 In any case, they managed to produce a fine story with some memorable villains.
 Dr Reinhardt earns his place here by lobotomising his crew and turning them into automatons who will serve him without question.
 It’s not destroying all life in the Universe but it’s low when you consider these are people under your command that you are responsible for.
 He’s another obsessed character in the mould of Captain Ahab, this time chasing the realisation of his theories at the expense of all else.

 16 – Baron Vladimir Harkonnen – Dune

 In David Lynch’s 1984 film version, the make up work for the Baron, combined with Kenneth McMillan’s sleazy, putrid portrayal, emphasising the pleasure obsessed nature of the character make him a very memorable villain.
 McMillan did an excellent job bringing the ‘floating fat man’ to life.
 Unfortunately the nuance and intelligence, the ruthless scheming of the Baron’s character as it appears in Herbert’s original novel is all but absent.
 The version of the Baron in the novel is far superior.
 There is an audiobook version out there on Audible which features a wonderful voice actor portraying the Baron, but I can’t find his name anywhere.
-Whoever he is, he really brings all the different aspects of the Baron’s complex character to bear on the narrative.
+Whoever he is, he really brings all the different aspects of this complex character to bear on the narrative.

 15 – The Klingons – Star Trek